 You know, we've had these answers for a long time.

-The Mississippi governor, and he loves the guy, and he's bringing him into Mississippi.
+I've been trying to get Washingtonians to call Dr. Umber, who calls him the Mississippi governor, and he loves the guy, and he's bringing him into Mississippi.

-Newt Gingrich calls him.
+Newt Kingrich calls him.

-Well, New Gingrich isn't the speaker anymore.
+Well, Newt Kingrich isn't a speaker anymore.

-I um, you know, there are answers, these cooperatives that I keep talking about.
+There are answers, these cooperatives that I keep talking about.

-That's a real honest to good practical answer for health care for every American that we can duplicate this incredible model and healthcare savings accounts, especially for younger people.
+That's a real, honest to good, practical answer for healthcare for every American that we can duplicate this incredible model and healthcare savings accounts, especially for younger people.

-It's they don't need health care until they start getting older.
+They don't need health care until they start getting older.

-So they've got the failure here is not an option.
+So failure here is not an option.

-You know, it's like in this case, the carts before the horse.
+You know, it's like in this case, the cart's before the horse.

 They wrote the contract before they ever made the deal points.

-They should have made all the deal points with all the different factions and all the differing groups dealing with all the Senate rules and all of the obstacles that they complain that they have to deal with, but they knew about that from the beginning.
+They should have made all the deal points with all the different factions and all the differing groups, dealing with all the Senate rules and all of the obstacles that they complain that they have to deal with, but they knew about that from the beginning.

-And they had eight years to get this thing right, and they were not prepared.
+And they had eight years to get this thing right and they were not prepared.

 There's no other explanation for this.

-It's never gonna be the perfect bill.
+It's never going to be the perfect bill.

 You want smart political talk without the meltdowns?